-Prior to 2008, a weir was also used to enumerate smolts leaving Archery Pond, the fourth off-channel site, but this weir was not operated during 2008-2012 due to budget constraints.
+Prior to 2008, a weir was also used to enumerate smolts leaving Archery Pond, the fourth off-channel site, but this weir was not operated during 2008-2013 due to budget constraints.
 Archery Pond was excluded from downstream trapping because, of the four, this site has historically produced the fewest number of smolts.
 During 2009-2012, minnow trapping and mark-recapture methods were used to obtain estimates of coho pre-smolt abundance in Archery Pond (too few steelhead were captured to generate mark-recapture estimates).
-During 2012, coho pre-smolts in Archery Pond were minnow trapped and marked on March 5th with the recapture trapping on March 10th.
-During each trapping period approximately 100 "Gee" brand wire mesh minnow traps were baited with 2 g of preserved roe and set for 24 hours.
-All coho were anaesthetized, measured for forklength, and, during the marking phase, marked by removing a small portion of the caudal fin.
-Fish were then distributed uniformly throughout the sample site.
+However, during 2013, too few coho pre-smolts were captured in Archery Pond for population estimates (6 fish with 200 "Gee" brand wire mesh minnow traps baited with 2 g of preserved roe and set for 24 hours).